awslabs/aws-security-analytics-bootstrap/AWSSecurityAnalyticsBootstrap/amazon_security_lake_queries/ocsf/amazon_security_lake_queries_all.md

 ## Cloudtrail Management Events

-> **NOTE:** The example queries in this section are intended to query Cloudtrail management events.
-CloudTrail management events, S3 data events, and Lambda data events are three separate sources in Security Lake.
-For more information about enabling Cloudtrail sources in Amazon Security Lake please review the official [documentation](https://docs.aws.amazon.com/security-lake/latest/userguide/internal-sources.html).

 ### PREVIEW CLOUDTRAIL MANAGEMENT EVENTS TABLE

 **Query:** Preview first 10 rows with all fields, quick way to verify everything is setup correctly